srg-ics-uplb/systems-track-primer/README.md

 * (Optional) The C Programming Language (*Brian W. Kernighan and Dennis M. Ritchie*)

 ## Conferences and Workshops
+The following conferences and workshops are venues where the state-of-the-art in Systems are presented and published.

 * SOSP – Symposium on Operating Systems Principles
 * OSDI – Operating Systems Design and Implementation